sblausten/nurse-api/README.md

   - optional: email (String), phone_number (String)

 - To update an existing nurse in the database:
-Make a PUT request to /nurses/:id with parameters:
+Make a PUT request to /nurses/:id or /nurses/:first_name/:last_name with parameters:
   - optional: first_name (String), last_name (String), role (String), email (String), phone_number (String)

 - To remove a nurse from the database:
-Make a DELETE request to /nurses/:id
+Make a DELETE request to /nurses/:id or /nurses/:first_name/:last_name

 ## To do
-- Make GET PUT and DELETE work with first and last name instead of id
-- Check when posting for record already existing
 - Add more edge case tests